What Color is the Dress?

 However, there are people who claim they can determine truth apart from God.
 They have decided that man has the intellectual capacity to determine truth through reason and logic.
 So if no answer can be proven or known with certainty, then each person is free to choose any truth they desire.
 Hence, the argument “what is true for you may not be true for me.”

-The problem I see is that without absolute moral truth, how can anyone declare Hitler was evil?
+The problem is that without absolute moral truth, how can anyone declare Hitler was evil?
 How can we declare racism and slavery are wrong?
 How can we effectively fight for justice and rights?
-If you take God out of the equation and give each individual the right to determine what is true versus what is a lie, what is good versus what is evil, what is right versus what is wrong then we would be in a heap of trouble, my friends.
-Chaos and mayhem would abound.
+If you take God out of the equation and give each individual the right to determine what is true versus what is a lie, what is good versus evil, what is right versus wrong then we are in a heap of trouble, my friends.
+Chaos and mayhem will abound.

 Jesus, the Prince of Peace, simplifies it.
-He says, “I am the way and the truth…” (John 14:6).
+He says, “I am the way and the truth…”.
 I believe Him.
 I trust His promises are always kept.
 I believe He only speaks truth.

 People may try to paint the background a different color.
 Circumstances may cause shadows to fall.
 But they don’t change the Truth, found in the person of Jesus.
-For me, I must keep my eyes on Him, trusting Him and not the surrounding elements.
+It is wise to keep our eyes on Him, trusting Him and not the surrounding elements.

 May we be a people who seek Truth, proclaim Truth and live our lives shaped by Truth, while always exuding the grace, kindness and love of Jesus.